 It’s smarter, less stressful, and cheaper in the long term to hire a general contractor

-General contractors simply help you relax during an otherwise chaotic experience.
-Their combination of experience, licensing, network of subcontractors, and industry discounts make hiring one to manage your project a no-brainer.
+General contractors help you relax during an otherwise chaotic experience.
+Their combination of experience, licensing, a network of subcontractors, and industry discounts make hiring one to manage your project a no-brainer.

 Most non-professional people who have planned their wedding, or someone else’s, have probably only ever done it once.
 Why?
 Because they’d be crazy to do it again after realizing how much work and stress is involved!
 Do yourself a favor and hire a pro who knows how to make it easy on themselves, as most importantly, you.